MicrosoftDocs/sql-docs/azure-sql/managed-instance/auto-failover-group-standby-replica-how-to-configure.md

 ## Next steps

-- For a detailed tutorial, see [Add a SQL Managed Instance deployment to a failover group](failover-group-add-instance-tutorial.md).
+- For a detailed tutorial, see [Add SQL Managed Instance to a failover group](failover-group-add-instance-tutorial.md).
 - For a sample script, see [Use PowerShell to create an auto-failover group in SQL Managed Instance](scripts/add-to-failover-group-powershell.md).
 - For a business continuity overview and scenarios, see [Business continuity with Azure SQL Database and Azure SQL Managed Instance](../database/business-continuity-high-availability-disaster-recover-hadr-overview.md).
 - To learn about automated backups, see [SQL Database automated backups](../database/automated-backups-overview.md).